ibm-cloud-docs/apps/dep-app-tool.md

 A DevOps toolchain provides a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
 You also have access to a dedicated GitLab environment and a continuous delivery pipeline.
 They're customized to the deployment target that you select, whether it's [Kubernetes](/docs/containers?topic=containers-getting-started), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about), or [Virtual Server (VSI)](/docs/vsi?topic=virtual-servers-getting-started-tutorial).

-All toolchains that are created from the {{site.data.keyword.cloud_notm}} Developer dashboard are configured for automatic deployment.
-{: note}

 ## Using the {{site.data.keyword.cloud_notm}} console
 {: deploy-console}